oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 Remember, in this case the command is executed inside the container, so you have to make sure that the commands you want to run will be available.
 This is especially important if you change the base image, you might find you are relying on a command that's no longer there, or works in a different way from your expectations.

-That's all we're going to do with bash shell programming for now !
+That's all we're going to do with bash shell programming for now!

 Having made the changes let's undeploy the existing configuration and then deploy the new one